ShortArrow/dotfiles/bash/readme.md

 source .bash_myplug
 ```

+For load the settings.
 Reopen bash, or run command as bellow in current bash terminal.

 ```bash
 source ~/.bashrc